oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 : OPTIONAL.
 The code challenge method as defined by {{RFC7636}}.
   See {{redirect-to-web}} for details.

+"authn_params_type":
+: OPTIONAL.
+The string `public-key` to request a set of parameters for a WebAuthn request.

+"authn_response":
+: OPTIONAL.
+A JSON string containing the Base64URL encoded JSON object containing the properties defined in {{webauthn-authn-response}}

 Specific implementations as well as extensions to this specification MAY define additional parameters to be used at this endpoint.

 For example, the client makes the following request to initiate a flow